 While this country has a long way to go in terms of reconciliation and justice for First Nations people, one pleasing development has been the increasing availability and respect for Indigenous ingredients in recent years.

 Crunchy macadamia nuts.
 Delicious finger limes.
 Zesty lemon myrtle.
 Juicy quandongs.
-Flavourful kakadu plums.
+Flavourful Kakadu plums.
 Nutritious green ants.
-These are just some of the almost 6000 recorded types of native Australian foods that are ingredients starting to get critical acclaim on the world stage, for their ability to give meals a delicious flavour, nutritious boost and a unique connection to these lands.
+These are just some of the almost 6000 recorded types of native Australian superfoods that are ingredients starting to get critical acclaim on the world stage, for their ability to give meals a delicious flavour, nutritious boost and a unique connection to these lands.

 In a recent collaboration led by the Uniquely Australian Foods initiative, six organisations are working with Indigenous groups to bring Australian native foods to the culinary world stage.